SimonsThijs/fly-postgres-backup/README.md

 ```bash
 fly ssh console
 ```
-Create a superuser
+And create a new superuser
 ```bash
 python manage.py createsuperuser
 ```

-You can now go to the <app_name>.fly.dev/admin to make the configurations.
+You can now go to <app_name>.fly.dev/admin login and make the configurations.

 ## TODOs